-In wake of Mariners-Angels brawl, remembering five other famous Seattle sports fights
+In the wake of Mariners-Angels brawl, remembering 5 other famous Seattle sports fights

 So in that vein, here’s a quick list of five other notable Seattle sports brawls.

-This is admittedly not all inclusive, focusing, on the three major male pro sports teams that have for better or worse tended to have a little experience with getting in some, well, disagreements on the field or court.
+This is admittedly not all inclusive, focusing on the three major male pro sports teams that have, for better or worse, tended to have a little more experience with getting in some, well, disagreements on the field or court.

 1. Mariners vs. Orioles, June 6, 1993

-This may be the king of Seattle sports fights, rated in a 2013 Bleacher Report ninth all-time on a list of the “top 10 nastiest and adrenaline pumping fights in Major League Baseball history” and fifth in a 1999 Associated Press rating of all-time baseball squabbles.
+This might be the king of Seattle sports fights, rated in a 2013 Bleacher Report ninth all time on a list of the “top 10 nastiest and adrenaline pumping fights in Major League Baseball history” and fifth in a 1999 Associated Press rating of all-time baseball squabbles.

-What was a roughly 20-minute clash erupted when Seattle catcher Bill Haselman charged the mound after being hit by a pitch by Mike Mussina — Haselman had homered earlier in the game and felt maybe he was being targeted.
+What was a roughly 20-minute clash erupted when Seattle catcher Bill Haselman charged the mound after being hit by a pitch by Baltimore’s Mike Mussina — Haselman had homered earlier in the game and felt maybe he was being targeted.

 Some of the Orioles noted later that Seattle starter Chris Bosio had buzzed a few of their hitters earlier in the game.

 Seven players — Seattle’s Randy Johnson, Jay Buhner, Tino Martinez and Omar Vizquel — were ejected, as was manager Lou Piniella.
-Piniella was ejected after restarting an argument with ups when he realized Mussina was not among those who would be ejected.
+Piniella was ejected after restarting an argument with umps when he realized Mussina was not among those who would be ejected.
 Sadly for Seattle, Bosio reinjured a collarbone and wouldn’t pitch again for three weeks.

 Four Mariners were later suspended including Haselman for three games.